Azure/azure-powershell/src/Security/Security/help/Set-AzSecurityPricing.md

 ## SYNOPSIS

-Sets the pricing data for the Azure Defender plans enabled in Azure Security Center for a scope.
+Sets the pricing data for the Azure Defender plans enabled in Azure Security Center for a subscription.

 ## SYNTAX